sfchronicle/wine-cult-map/src/css/README.md

 Oakland International Airport has a total of 1 incident in the dataset.

 ## Additional Work
-In order to keep the map up to date, someone will need to scrape
+In order to keep the map up to date, someone will need to scrape the incidents data from the API again, clean it, and re-run the scripts and queries so that the data files are populated correctly.